-There’s almost nothing more Australian than chowing down on a yummy sausage roll with sauce.
-With Australia Day quickly approaching this sausage roll recipe is sure to be a hit with family and friends.
+There’s almost nothing more Australian than chowing down on a yummy sausage roll with sauce and this sausage roll recipe is sure to be a hit with family and friends.

-The crumbly puff pastry encases the flavoursome meat in the perfect little portable packet; great for carrying around at an Australia Day celebration!
-Unlike the frozen version, this recipe uses hardy beef sausage that are packed with extra flavour with thanks to plenty of fresh thyme and red onion.
+The crumbly puff pastry encases the flavoursome meat in the perfect little portable packet.
+Unlike the frozen version, this recipe uses hardy beef sausage that is packed with extra flavour thanks to plenty of fresh thyme and red onion.

 - 600g standard beef sausages

 - ½ red onion, diced very finely

 - 2 tsp chopped fresh thyme, optional

 - 1 egg, beaten with a dash of water

 - Preheat oven to 180°C and line a baking tray with baking paper.